Top Tips for Preventing Tooth Decay in Children

 Children learn best by doing.
 Organize simple experiments that allow them to see firsthand the effects of good oral hygiene practices versus poor ones.

-• Experiment Idea: Have them soak eggs in dark soda followed by water with toothpaste mixed in; this shows how proper brushing can help remove substances that cause decay.
+- Experiment Idea: Have them soak eggs in dark soda followed by water with mixed toothpaste; this shows how proper brushing can help remove substances that cause decay.

 Regular Dental Visits Made Fun